ansorokey/select-menu/README.md

 ## Future Features
 - I would like to find a way to modify an actual select element into this format
-- Display something below the select field
+- Display something below the select field based on user selection